Kemirdin/C--Exercise/README.md

-# CSharp-Exercise & Hands-on Learning
+# CSharp-Exercise & Portfolio & Hands-on Learning...
+These are all of my portfolios and exercises repositories, I will put all my practice files here.